 Another relationship.
-This time, a big time country music star.
+A big time country music star.
 His voice resonates within the cabin walls so satisfyingly low and true.
 We are garbage people.
 He sits on the couch in bare feet and I hand him a cup of coffee.
 We watch the dogs and the dogs knowingly entertain us.
 They are so different from one another.

 Finley.
 Independence.
 One hundred pounds of slow and unsteady.
-He limps badly and his ears are made of velvet.
+He limps badly from his accident and his ears are made of velvet.
 Scratch them and he groans so loud and heavily that it feels as though your relieving his heaviest burden.
 He loves the taste of blood.
-He comes home every morning with something he’s killed, rabbits, grouse, many of my chickens and once a fawn.
+Every morning he comes home with something he’s killed, rabbits, grouse, many of my chickens and once a fawn.

 “There’s something not right with Finley though..”
 I trail off.
-“Everything’s fine with him one day and he’s good and patient, and then another side of him comes out – he attacks me.
+“Everything’s fine with him one day and he’s good and patient, and then another side of him comes out – he just attacks me.
 It takes a long time to be able to trust him again after.”
-I had been back standing in the kitchen telling country star this and Finley lay next to him on the couch watching.
+I had been back standing in the kitchen telling country star this and Finley lay next to him on the couch as if listening.
 I walk back to the couch and ask Finley to get off.
 He stares at me standoffishly.
 As if on cue I reach to pull him off and faster then I can blink that death growl comes out of him and he’s bitten my forearm.
 I laugh nervously and go to stand on the couch in “his” space.
-He doesn’t give a fuck.
+He doesn’t back down.
 “Finley.
 Get down.”
 I firmly threaten, embarrassment creeping in masking a fear I thought I had overcome.
 I have never been afraid of dogs.
-Especially my own dogs, but something was wrong with this one.
+Especially my own dogs, but something was wrong here.
 He finally, slowly gets off, and shoots me a look that blatantly spells that I lost anyway.
 “What .. the fuck.”
-Country star sees, well, what I had just been telling him.
+Country star sees what I had just been telling him.
 I look down at the gouges in my arm.

 The following weeks I knew what I had to do but couldn’t.
 How could I, he was a good boy.
 He could be so sweet and good.
 A friend pointed out the similarities in how women talk about abusive boyfriends.
 He seemed extra sweet with me in these weeks.
 He let me in his space and I lay on the floor cuddled up to him looking at his big eyes and his scarred up big head.